Notes to my (forgetful) future self

-- I want to be able to group notes (which I actually rarely do) and I need a good search.
+- I want to be able to group notes (which I rarely do) and I need a good search.

-- And last but least, the workflow of taking notes, sharing, and updating them must be decent – a good usability is needed, as I use these tools frequently and small annoyances will stack up.
+- And last but least, the workflow of taking notes, sharing, and updating them must be decent – good usability is needed, as I use these tools frequently and small annoyances will stack up.

 These are not a lot of requirements but doing them well, seems to be quite hard.
 But I think, they are pretty well covered by GoodNotes and Apple’s Notes app.

 The Notes app contains notes (surprising, I know) about single topics (e.g. a microcontroller) or parts of them (how to flash this controller, how to turn on over-the-air updates for this controller, …).
 It is a mix of links, commands, notes, and images – it is my outsourced active memory of stuff I should know.
 I created a few folders for different topics but I rarely sort the notes in there.
 The search works well enough for me.
 So does the sharing option.
 Currently, there are 200+ notes in there, ranging from electronics to ongoing projects, links, shopping lists, etc.

 The GoodNotes app serves two different purposes: it is a sketchbook/notebook (using the Apple pen on the iPad) for planning and ideation, and it is project documentation, containing the final sketches, photos of a project, and its steps (cooking recipes also fall into this category).

 I keep handwritten notes in there and revise and update them as I work on a project.
 After the project is done I revisit them and clean them up and add some more details.
 As I learned the hard way, very brief notes and abbreviations only make sense for a very short time… This becomes the project documentation for my later self.